Electronic Funds Transfer (EFT)

 The ACH Credit method allows you to make a payment by instructing your bank to debit your bank account and transfer those funds to the state’s bank account.
-You do not have to complete an Electronic Funds Transfer (EFT) State Data Collector Program – Vendor (Third Party) New Enrollment Request Form (DE 26) to use this method.
+You do not have to complete an Electronic Funds Transfer (EFT) State Data Collector Program – Vendor (Third Party) New Enrollment Request Form (DE 26) (PDF) to use this method.

 In order to report your DE 88 payment correctly, your bank must originate your payment using the approved National Automated Clearing House Association (NACHA) CCD+TXP Addenda record format.
-You need to provide your bank with an Information for Your Bank (DE 532).
+You need to provide your bank with an Information for Your Bank (DE 532) (PDF).
 The DE 532 provides your bank with specific instructions on how to transmit your DE 88 payment to the EDD.